-The 2062 uses a polyethylene pipe guide to lengthen the life of your drill stem.
-It can easily be replaced by driving out the old and inserting a new one in it's place.
+The 2462 uses a polyethylene pipe guide insert to lengthen the life of your drill pipe.
+It can easily be replaced by driving out the old and inserting a new one in its place.
+Replace the worn insert before it has any chance to scar the drill pipe.